 you can create an NT boot diskette that will reboot the system and transfer

 control to the NT installation on the hd.
 The “NT boot” disk is invaluable if

 your NT workstation or server fails to boot because of a missing or corrupt

 system partition or system file.

-- Format a floppy diskette on a Windows NT system.
+- Format a floppy diskette on an NT system.
+NT creates the Partition Boot

-- Copy the following hidden, system files from the boot partition of the
+- Copy the following hidden, system files from the system partition of the NT

-- NTBOOTDD.SYS – present only if the computer has a SCSI hard drive.
+- NTBOOTDD.SYS – only needed if the computer has a SCSI controller with its

 with an installed and configured Windows NT which you used to create the floppy.

 The boot disk is kinda generic but in particular, the boot.ini must be edited to

 point to the correct boot partition.
 The boot disk is just smart enough to look

 for the existing NT installation and pass control to its NT kernel.